RyanLuong1/Moji/README.md

 python3 -m pip install pymongo
 ```

->First two steps are only required if you do not have python 3.6 installed
+>First two steps are only required if you do not have ≥python 3.6 installed

 >You don't have to get python 3.6, but any version you install must be 3.6 or higher.
 If you get python 3.7, then it would be ```sudo apt-get install python3.7```